openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

    local-hostpath-pvc   Pending                                      openebs-hostpath   3m7s
    </div>

-## Create Pod to consume OpenEBS Local PV Hospath Storage
+## Create Pod to consume OpenEBS Local PV Hostpath Storage

 1. Here is the configuration file for the Pod that uses Local PV.
 Save the following Pod definition to `local-hostpath-pod.yaml`.